ivicakartelo/ivicakartelo/README.md

 # 👋 Hi there!
-I'm Ivica Kartelo, dipl. eng. el. prof.
+I'm Ivica Kartelo

 I'm the teacher for full-stack developer currently building modern **E-Commerce platforms** powered by: